 Let’s say the Standard premium for the policy was an annual rate of $450.
 With a $5 flat extra for a $500,000 policy, this individual would be required to instead pay $2,950 (5 x 500 + 450) annually for the first two years.
 Then the flat extra would drop off and the annual premiums would be the standard $450.

 A flat extra is used when there may be extra risk to the insurance company for a temporary period of time.
-Statistically, the risk of further attempts is highest in the first year and remains high for a period of time.
+Statistically, the risk of additional attempts is highest in the first year and remains high for a period of time.
 This is why the insurance company is likely to add on a flat extra.

 0 Comments